 There’s a high degree of error, inconsistency, and randomness of readouts among multiple samples from the same person - so much so that the American Gut Project and other research institutes no longer recognize the accuracy of testing using this technology - at least for species level accuracy.

-If you remember high school biology, organisms are classified according to domain, kingdom, phylum, class, order, family, genus, and then species.
+If you remember high school biology, organisms are classified according to a domain, kingdom, phylum, class, order, family, genus, and then species.
 The old technique can identify on the genus level, and on the species level for some organisms - but whole genome sequencing can more accurately identify single species with much less error.

 The older 16s Ribosome RNA sequencing is equivalent to identifying a person out of a crowd of thousands with a picture of their elbow, the back of their head, and their knee.
 It’s impossible to know the exact organisms that you’re working with.